-PGP is a time-tested and proven method of protecting email communications with end-to-end encryption (which prevents emails from being read by any third parties, including the email provider).
-Historically, PGP has been difficult to use, and it was not possible for most users to set up and regularly use PGP.
+PGP is a proven method of protecting email communication with end-to-end encryption (which prevents emails from being read by any third parties, including your email provider).
+Historically, PGP was difficult to use, and impossible for most users to set up and regularly use for their own email communications.

-ProtonMail is unique because it has PGP fully integrated such that you do not need to take any additional steps to benefit from PGP encryption.
-This means that with ProtonMail, anybody can use PGP, regardless of their technical knowledge.
+We have built ProtonMail with PGP fully integrated, so you don’t need to take any additional steps to use PGP encryption.
+With ProtonMail, anyone can use PGP regardless of their technical knowledge.

 All messages between ProtonMail users are automatically end-to-end encrypted.
-Additionally, all messages in ProtonMail inboxes are protected with PGP encryption to prevent us (or anyone else) from reading or sharing your emails while at rest, a concept known as zero-access encryption.
+Additionally, all messages in ProtonMail inboxes are protected with PGP encryption to prevent us (or anyone else) from reading or sharing your emails, a concept known as zero-access encryption.

-By default, ProtonMail communicates with external email accounts without end-to-end encryption.
-While, we store your emails encrypted, the external email provider on the other side might have access to the emails sent from ProtonMail.
-To provide end-to-end encryption between ProtonMail and external email providers, ProtonMail provides two options: Encryption for Outside Users and PGP encryption.
+ProtonMail can also be used to communicate with external email accounts without end-to-end encryption.
+While we store your emails in an encrypted format on our servers, the external email provider of the person you are emailing might have access to the emails you send.
+To provide end-to-end encryption between ProtonMail and external email providers, ProtonMail provides two options: Encrypt for Outside and PGP encryption.

 Using PGP with ProtonMail

 By far the easiest way to use PGP with someone else is for both you and your contact to create a ProtonMail email address.
-It’s free and takes less than a minute — you can sign up here.
+It’s free and takes less than a minute.

-If that is not an option for the contacts with whom you are communicating, you can use our Encrypt for Outside Users feature or, for more technically proficient contacts, ProtonMail’s external PGP encryption.
+If the people you are communicating with are unable to create a ProtonMail account, you can use our Encrypt for Outside feature or, for more technically proficient contacts, ProtonMail’s external PGP encryption.